bio4j/dynamograph/docs/Datasets.md

 ### Gene onthology

 What is gene ontology?
-"Gene onthology describes how gene produces behave in cellular context ..." (from [1][1]) It was first type of dataset supported by dynamograph.
+"Gene ontology describes how gene produces behave in cellular context ..." (from [1][1]) It was first type of dataset supported by dynamograph.

 #### Model